Robert Tawik

-Robert Tawik @ Nordin (born 1 September 1962) is a Malaysian politician who has served as the State Assistant Minister of Works of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Ministers Bung Moktar Radin and Shahelmey Yahya since October 2020 and Member of the Sabah State Legislative Assembly (MLA) for Bingkor since May 2018.
+Robert Tawik @ Nordin (born 1 September 1963) is a Malaysian politician who has served as the State Assistant Minister of Works of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Ministers Bung Moktar Radin and Shahelmey Yahya from October 2020 until November 2025 and Member of the Sabah State Legislative Assembly (MLA) for Bingkor from May 2018 until December 2025.
 He is a member of the Homeland Solidarity Party (STAR), a component party of the GRS coalition.